Bury in Bloom design a poster competition

 Entrants have to create a poster using paint, crayon, ink, or felt pen which reflects this year's theme which is 'greening grey Britain for health and happiness'.

-- The 'greening grey Britain for health and happiness' theme is in support of Britain in Bloom's aim to change 6,000 grey spaces by 2017.
+- The 'greening grey Britain for health and happiness' theme is in support of Britain in Bloom's aim to change 6,000 grey spaces by the end of 2017.
 Through this poster competition we want to encourage people to turn a grey area green by planting a tree, a shrub, a flower bed, a climber, a window box or a container.
 The intention is to reverse the growing trend to pave over gardens and not grow plants in them.
 You can find out more about 'greening grey Britain' and pledge to turn a grey area green at the RHS website.

 What will poster designs be judged on?